efaruk/hello-server/README.md

 ```
 docker compose up -d
 ```
-- If you want to build from source code and use your own docker image (No runtime needed)
+- If you want to build from source code and use your own docker image (No SDK needed)
 ```
 docker compose build
 docker compose up -d